XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 There is at least one major difference -- in the hypothetical case, the party selected members randomly; in Flux's case, your delegate selected 1,650 members from the top of the list of 4,680 members that Flux submitted.
 That list was alphabetical, so the AEC only sampled from members whose first name started with one of A through G.

-Dr Gruen, in your expert opinion and in light of the above, which of these should we believe true:
+Dr Gruen, in your expert opinion and in light of the above, which of these should we believe true?
 * That Flux has fewer than 1,500 members; or
-* That Flux has fewer than 1,500 members whose first name starts with one of A through G?
+* That Flux has fewer than 1,500 members whose first name starts with one of A through G.

 If a party has 1,000 (~1586 * 29/(17+29)) members whose first name starts with one of A through G, how many members whose name starts with one of H through Z do we expect that party to have?
 After all, what are the chances that a party *only* has members with first names that start with a letter between A and G inclusive.